hanabi/hanabi.github.io/other-conventions/BGA.md

 ### Layered Finesses - Added

-* On BGA, you generally can't do a *Finesse* that gets a big chain of cards to blind-play one after the other.
+* On BGA, you can't do a *Finesse* that gets a big chain of cards to blind-play one after the other.
-* In my group, you are allowed to perform a *Finesse* that promises a specific card (as long as you are not in *Bluff Seat* for that person).
+* In my group, you are allowed to perform a *Finesse* that promises a specific card (as long as you are not sitting immediately before that person).
 Once promised, the player will continue to play cards in their hand from left to right until they find the promised card.
-* For example, in a 4-player game:
+* For example, in a 4-player game with Alice, Bob, Cathy, and Donald:
   * Alice clues red to Donald as a *Play Clue* on a red 2.
   * This promises that someone has the red 1.
   * Cathy knows that she has the red 1, because she doesn't see anyone else have the red 1.
   * Cathy blind-plays a blue 1 (from slot 1).
-  * Cathy knows that Alice is in *Bluff Seat* for Bob.
+  * Cathy knows that Alice is sitting two spots away from her.
 Thus, it cannot be a *Bluff* on her; Cathy knows that she must actually have the red 1, and that a *Layered Finesse* is occurring.
   * On her next turn, Cathy tries to blind-play the red 1 (from slot 2), but it is really the blue 2.
   * On her next turn, Cathy tries to blind-play the red 1 (from slot 3), but it is really the blue 3.
   * On her next turn, Cathy blind-plays red 1 (from slot 4).